-- Scenario 1), based on utility bill, if the occupancy rate is low, e.g. only 20% occupancy rate, it needs to be projected to 80% to get the EUI which reflects the actual operation situation; - Scenario 2), based on the utility bills, If the actual operation hours are the same as what were used during the design stage, no adjustment required for operational hours; If fixed operational hours were used during design and they are different from actual operation hours, adjustment needs to be done based on actual operational hours.
+- Scenario 1), based on utility bill, if the occupancy rate is low, e.g. 20% occupancy rate, the EUI needs to be adjusted to 80% occupancy for submission; - Scenario 2), based on the utility bills, if the actual operation hours are the same as what were used during design stage, no adjustment is required for the operation hours; if the actual operation hours are different from what were used during design stage, adjustment needs to be done based on the actual operation hours.